k-doering-NOAA/cal-sims/docs/describe_sims.md

 We will start by attempting to address the question:

-  - How many years of CAL data do we need to get growth right?
+  - How does the data weighting method used affect growth estimation when using CAL data?

 ## Methods: simulation setup

 ### OM

 Basic cod model with 2 way trip for F. Get expected values for CAL data.
-No age comp marginals, only the length comp that goes with CAL estimates.

 ### Sampling to get data to feed into EM

-  - Different yrs of cal comp data.
-Start with none, then add on 2 yrs of data each time, for about 5 different scenarios.
-Do initial runs to see how this is going.
-0 yrs, 2 yrs, 4 yrs, 6 yrs, 8 yrs of data.
-  - Leave sample sizes for each year the same for now.
-This is an interaction we could also investigate.
+  - Use marginal age and length, as well as CAL data and an index.
+  - Use different data weighting methods by scenario: None (NO_DW), Dirichlet Multinomial (DM), Macallister-Ianelli (MI), and Francis (Fran).
+This is the only differences among the scenarios.
+  - No bias correction has been used.

 ### EM

 The EM has no misspecification relative to the OM, but estimate some growth parameters, starting them at the initial values from the EM.
-Perhaps everything else is fixed at true value to start?

 ### Running using ss3sim

-Get started on these by setting up these simulations and running 1 iteration of each simulation version.
+Get started on these by setting up these simulations and running 10 iterations of each simulation version.
 Can then increase number of iterations and maybe change up scenarios if initial findings indicate a direction to go in.